ayebear/es/README.md

   * Components are stored in contiguous arrays, one for each type
 * Heavily uses the "assign" idiom
   * Accessing or setting components will automatically add them first if they don't already exist
+  * Same for entities in the world
+* Supports transferring entities between worlds
 * Simplified systems for updating components
   * Built-in, cache efficient filters reduce boilerplate code
 * Improved prototypes